mysteryx93/garuda-linux-guide/README.md

 [Follow the instructions here](https://github.com/an0nfunc/ALHP)

+Third, undervolt the CPU.
+[Instructions are here.](https://wiki.archlinux.org/title/Undervolting_CPU)

+Fourth, overclock the GPU.
+[Here's a method that works for both X11 and Wayland](https://forums.developer.nvidia.com/t/nvidia-gpu-overclocking-under-wayland-guide/290381).

+Undervolt/overclock may be different if using AMD.

 ## Re-installing Nvidia drivers

 The Nvidia driver can sometimes get messed up.
 Use [nvidia-all](https://github.com/Frogging-Family/nvidia-all) to re-install it.
 Keep that utility nearby.